Smart Structures and Systems

 Robust wireless sensor network configuration design for structural health monitoring with optimal information-energy tradeoff

-Xiao-Han Hao, Sin-Chi Kuok and Ka-Veng Yuen
+Xiao-Han Hao , Sin-Chi Kuok , Ka-Veng Yuen

 Abstract